mfurmanczak/Doodle-Recognition/README.md

-# Doodle Recognition using Convolutional Neural Networks
+# Doodle Classification using Convolutional Neural Networks

 Software for training a CNN Model on the `Quickdraw` dataset using `Tensorflow`.